 The second type of ceramic cookware is made from a metal base such as aluminum or stainless steel.
 Then a ceramic coating is applied to the surface of the cookware.

 The ceramic coating is applied to the cookware through a process of spraying or rolling.

 The ceramic coating gives the cookware a smooth and non-stick surface.
-The downside of ceramic coated cookware is that the ceramic coating can peel off over time, especially if not properly take care of.
+The downside of ceramic-coated cookware is that the ceramic coating can peel off over time, especially if not properly taken care of.

 The resistance of the metal to the flow of electrons will cause it to heat up.

-This is why you cannot use ceramic cookware on an induction cooktop because most of the time ceramic pans are made of Aluminum base which is not a ferrous metal.
+This is why you cannot use ceramic cookware on an induction cooktop because most of the time ceramic pans are made of an Aluminum base which is not ferrous metal.

 In order for an induction stove to work, you need to have cookware that is made from a ferrous metal such as cast iron or stainless steel.

 And the bottom of the cookware must be flat and smooth in order for it to work properly.

 What type of ceramic cookware is an induction safe?

 As we have seen, there are two types of ceramic cookware – pure ceramic and ceramic coated.